SAP-archive/opensap-mobile3-course/README.md

 You can import the project in this repository in Android Studio:

-1. Clone this repository using Git
+1. Clone this repository using Git, or download the ZIP from the Releases tab and extract it.
-2. Select the "Import project (Gradle, Eclipse ADT, etc)" option from either the launch screen or from the "File" menu.
+2. Select the "Import project (Gradle, Eclipse ADT, etc.)" option from either the launch screen or "New > Import Project..." from the File menu.
 3. Browse to the cloned folder
 4. Select this folder for import.